ddev/ddev/docs/users/cli-usage.md

 Your application can be reached at: http://example-backdrop-site.ddev.site
 ```

+### Magento 1 Quickstart

+1. Download Magento 1 (not recommended, as it's end-of-life) from [release page](https://github.com/OpenMage/magento-mirror/releases).
+2. Make a directory for it, for example `mkdir ~/workspace/magento1` and change directory to the new directory.
+3. Extract the download, for example `tar -zxf ~/Downloads/magento-mirror-1.9.4.3.tar.gz --strip-components=1`
+4. `ddev config` and accept the defaults.
+5. `ddev start`
+6. Follow the URL to the base site.

 ### Magento 2 Quickstart

-You have to have a public and private key to install from Magento's repository; when prompted for "username" and "password" in the composer create it's asking for your public and private keys.
+Normal details of a composer build for Magento 2 are on [Magento 2 site](https://devdocs.magento.com/guides/v2.3/install-gde/composer.html) You must have a public and private key to install from Magento's repository; when prompted for "username" and "password" in the composer create it's asking for your public and private keys.

 ```
 ddev config --project-type=magento2 --docroot=pub --create-docroot=true